-Cervical cancer is the second most common cancer among women in South African after breast cancer.
+Cervical cancer is the second most common cancer among women in South Africa after breast cancer.
 Cervical cancer is one of the most preventable forms of cancer.
-All women should have a pap smear at least every 10 years starting at age 30 years.
-This means at around 30, 40 and 50 years of age.
+All women should have a Pap smear at least every 10 years, starting at age 30, and then at age 40 and 50.

 (Public Information) (File type: pdf; size: 92.17 KB)

 A press release promoting the use of condoms and emergency contraception to prevent unwanted pregnancy, HIV infection and cervical cancer.

 The service aims to help women and men who are unable to have children to conceive.
 Counselling and information is given on the various treatment options available.
 The history of the couple is taken and examinations are done.
 Depending on the results, fertility treatment is either given or advised against.

 Family Planning and Contraception

 Women who start menopause prematurely (before 45 years of age) or who are in menopause and are experiencing uncomfortable symptoms, can have a gynaecological assessment and examination.
 Hormonal tests can be done to decide on treatment.
 Women can ask for counselling to decide on the best treatment option.